 We use BB/BB birch for our sidewalls and BB/CP for the optional 1/4 bottom ply

-All of our pull out kitchen shelves are available with Blum® epoxy coated steel drawer slides.
+All of our pull out kitchen shelves are available with epoxy coated steel drawer slides.
 These slide are rated for 75 lbs weight capacity and they extend out 75% or 3/4 extension.
-An option available on most made to fit items is the full extension ball bearing slide made by K&V an American company in the hardware business for over 120 years.
-We also have available a full extension soft close slide made by the same company.
+An option available on most made to fit items is the full extension ball bearing slide.
+We also have available a full extension soft close slide.
 We have seen a claim from another company that says they don't use ball bearing slides because the slides gum up.
 This is just not true, if your slide gums up it is not because it has ball bearings it is because you have spilled something sticky on the slide, and whether it is ball bearing or epoxy with nylon wheels it will be sticky.
 Take a warm damp rag and clean the drawer slide to remove whatever has been spilled.

-Ball Bearing Full Extension Slides have a load rating of 75 lbs, They have a carriage of small ball bearings that provide a smooth gliding action unlike the clunking of the old style epoxy with nylon wheels full extension slide.
+Ball Bearing Full Extension Slides have a load rating of 100 lbs static and 75 lbs dynamic, They have a carriage of small ball bearings that provide a smooth gliding action unlike the clunking of the old style epoxy with nylon wheels full extension slide.

-Ball Bearing Full Extension Slides with Soft Close have a load rating of 75 lbs.
-Originally developed for RV and Motorhome drawer slides they have a gas cylinder attached to a catch on the slide that will capture the ball bearing slide the last inch of inward movement and slowly bring the slide softly to a close.
+Ball Bearing Full Extension Slides with Soft Close have a load rating of 90 lbs static and 75 lbs dynamic.
+Originally developed for RV and Motor home drawer slides they have a gas cylinder attached to a catch on the slide that will capture the ball bearing slide the last inch of inward movement and slowly bring the slide softly to a close.
 A drawback to this slide is that it takes almost a jerking motion to pull the sliding shelf out as you are trying to release the slide from the soft close cylinder.
-This is a design that is useful to prevent motorhome kitchen drawers from sliding out when moving but is a bit of a pain especially with cutlery drawers.
+This is a design that is useful to prevent motor home kitchen drawers from sliding out when moving but is a bit of a pain especially with cutlery drawers.
 Also the soft close drawer slides have a learning curve when installing them as they cannot be too tight or too loose.
 We have in the past had to retrain our professional cabinet installers the skill of soft close installation.

 Some companies hide things in odd areas so that thier claims seem reliable but looking at other areas usually reveals the truth Here is an example taken from shelves that slide website on Feb 7 2015